 Now, my rooster can’t weigh more than about eight pounds, but when he climbs up your legs, digging in his spurs, and tries his best to peck about your neck and face, he IS a force to be reckoned with and can easily cause the need for stitches.

-Several years ago, on the eve of a 10-hour trip to Prepper Camp – an incredible hands-on homesteading and survival training “expo” in Saluda, North Carolina, where I was scheduled to speak, by sweet husband Bobby, got horse kicked.
+Several years ago, on the eve of a 10-hour trip to a hands-on homesteading and survival training “expo” where I was scheduled to speak, my sweet husband Bobby got horse kicked.
 I saw it about to happen, but he was too far away for me to do anything buy yell, “MOVE!”

 Bobby, who is not a horseman, but has an amazing touch with them and all animals, was helping me situate the herd in a rotation pasture before our trip.
 One horse, a rescue named Dessa, was incredibly barn sour.
 Her prior owner had been in an awful car accident that prevented her from riding for nearly a year.